exdx/gtumbler/README.md

 ## Install and run

-### Recommended: Docker

-`bash docker-build.sh` installs both the client and mixer images on the local docker daemon.

-Run a server container in one terminal, and the client in another. _Start the server before the client_.

-_Terminal 1_: `docker run --rm -p 8989:8989 gtumbler/mixer:v0.0.1`

-_Terminal 2_: `docker run --rm -p 8989:8989 gtumber/client:v0.0.1`

 ### Running locally
 Be sure to have a local Go 1.11+ environment setup with support for go modules.
 Run `bash build.sh` to generate client and mixer binaries.